saforem2/personal_site/docs/README.md

     - Research lead on scaling large language models (LLMs) and generative AI for science on supercomputers (Aurora, Frontier, LUMI, Leonardo, …).
+      - Co-lead the Models and Pretraining team of the [AuroraGPT] project
     - Optimize large-scale training of foundation models and language models for scientific applications.
-    - Collaborate with interdisciplinary teams to enhance simulation efficiency and scalability.
+    - Collaborate with interdisciplinary teams to enhance simulation efficiency and scalability
     - Focus on AI and HPC for scientific applications, including:
+      - Training large language models on supercomputers
+      - Genome scale language models (GenSLMs) for studying SARS-CoV-2 evolutionary dynamics
+      - Direct Preference Optimization (DPO) for multimodal protein design workflows
+      - Climate modeling and weather forecasting using foundation models
       - Developing improved sampling algorithms for lattice quantum chromodynamics (QCD)
-      - Training large language models on supercomputers
     - <https://www.alcf.anl.gov/about/people/sam-foreman>
 - **Postdoctoral Researcher**
   - Argonne National Laboratory, Argonne Leadership Computing Facility